 Any additional courses in college preparatory areas

-Lakeland is proud to announce that it has adopted a test-optional admissions policy for students applying for Spring ’21 and Fall ‘21 admission.
-ACT or SAT scores are no longer required to gain admission.
-Students applying for admission without a standardized test score will be considered for all levels of Lakeland’s academic merit scholarships.
-If you have any questions about what this means for your application, please contact us to get in touch with an admissions counselor – Admissions@Lakeland.edu.
-Additionally, a long-term test-optional admission policy is in the draft phase.
+Lakeland is a proud test-optional institution.
+Test scores are no longer required to gain admission or earn any level of merit scholarship we offer.
+If you have questions about what this policy means for your application, please contact us to get in touch with an admissions counselor - Admissions@Lakeland.edu or 920-565-1022.

 Lakeland is an innovative university that works with students to turn their goals into reality.